daug32/ConsoleRenderer/README.md

   <li>Shape3D.h / Shape3D.h - this class inherits from Shape and provide to work woth 3D objects.</li>
 </ul>
 ## How to use.
-Interface to draw simple objects like lines and dots is in the ConsoleRenderer.h, Interfaces of complicated objects like rectangle and regular polygons are in the Shape.h file.
+Interface of drawing simple objects like lines and dots is in the ConsoleRenderer.h, Interfaces of using complicated objects like rectangle and regular polygons are in the Shape.h file.
 Every single object inherit methods of the main class - Shape class.